tallardyce/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 * {: .dpgn-stage-beta .dpgn-stage-live}Ensure all APIs are developed in alignment with secure connection guidance; APIs should be accessed over HTTPS.

 **Live Stage**

-{: .dpgn-stage-live} **Note:** Live Stage includes all elements from the previous Alpha and Beta stages, plus the following:

 * {: .dpgn-stage-live}Establish agreements with 3rd parties who may benefit from receiving data from your service in accordance with guidance such as the TBS Guidance on Preparing Information Sharing Agreements Involving Personal Information, to ensure they will treat your data with appropriate care.